LIS501/syllabi/ActionItems.md

 DEADLINE: &lt;2016-08-21 Mon&gt;

-### TODO Specify name of the "the Moodle section designated for this assignment" (update Assignment 2)
+### DONE Specify name of the "the Moodle section designated for this assignment" (update Assignment 2)

 DEADLINE: &lt;2016-08-21 Mon&gt;

-### TODO Specify name of the "the class discussion forum designated by your instructor" for each milestone deliverable. (update Assignment 3)
+### DONE Specify name of the "the class discussion forum designated by your instructor" for each milestone deliverable. (update Assignment 3)

 DEADLINE: &lt;2016-08-21 Mon&gt;